View Full Description

 The Volca FM features a lush chorus effect to add depth to your sounds and expand the creative potential even further.

 In a first for the Volca series, the Volca FM is also equipped with an arpeggiator.
 By using this in conjunction with a motion sequence you can create extremely eccentric rhythm patterns.
-The pattern chain function lets you connect multiple sequence patterns for successive playback, making it possible to construct large-scale developments of 32, 64, or even 256 steps by joining up to 16 sequences.
+The pattern chain function lets you connect multiple sequence patterns for successive playback.